AV306/MultiBind/README.md

 ### Modifications

-- Reduced the list of keys which when pressed, will not open a pie menu
+- Reduced the list of keys, which when pressed, will not open a pie menu
-- Optimised conflict searching and rendering
+- Slightly optimised conflict searching and rendering
-- Keybind labels now show their category instead of their name
+- Keybind labels now show their category along with their name, for easier identification of exactly what action it triggers
-- Added a small region in the centre of the pie menu that will not activate any binding
+- Added a small region (deadzone) at the centre of the pie menu that will not activate any binding

 <br>

 ### Coming soon

-- Configuration system for pie menu radius, transparency and color
+- Configuration system for pie menu radius, transparency, animation and color

 <br>